OpenBCI/OpenBCI_WIFI/README.md

 ## What does not work yet

 * Over the air uploading

 ## Developing and Building

+Use the `ESP8266HuzzahSSDP.ino` in examples!

 You need to clone the [ESP8266 library from github](https://github.com/esp8266/Arduino#using-git-version).